 The Scottish wildlife tourism association's website for all matters relating to wildlife-watching sites, attractions and holiday providers.
 Search the on-line directory of wild-life watching facilites around the Moray Firth coast.

-Whale and Dolphin Conservation Society - Shore Based Whale and Dolphin Watching
+Whale and Dolphin Society - Shore Based Whale and Dolphin Watching

 There are fanstastic land-based watching spots all along the Moray Firth Coast.
-WDCS runs two coastal visitor centres which are great places to start your land-based watching (see below).
-Alternatively, WDCS have produced an excellent on-line interactive map Best Sites for Whale and Dolphin Watching in the Moray Firth.
+WDS runs the Scottish Dolphin Centre at SpeyBay which is a great place to start your land-based watching.
+Alternatively, WDS have produced an excellent on-line interactive map Best Sites for Whale and Dolphin Watching in the Moray Firth.

 Dolphin Space Programme